-We’re currently dealing with a situation where the latest Shareaholic update (8.4.2) is causing a critical conflict with the SG Optimizer plugin, which is a cache plugin for SiteGround hosting (this is an affiliate link) users.
+We’re currently dealing with a situation where the latest Shareaholic update (8.4.2) is causing a critical conflict with the SG Optimizer plugin, which is a cache plugin for SiteGround hosting (affiliate link) users.

 I’ve let the Shareaholic team know, and they’ve released a new update (4.8.3).
 It still has some issues, but they’ll eventually fix it.
 Update: The last update (8.4.4) fixed the issue!